 - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever.

 - Drink plenty of fluids (a minimum of eight glasses per day is recommended).

-- Ask your doctor or nurse about medicine that is available to help stop or lessen the loose bowel movements, nausea and/or constipation.
+- Ask your doctor or nurse about medicine that is available to help stop or lessen loose bowel movements.

 - Keeping your pain under control is important to your well-being.
 Please tell your doctor or nurse if you are experiencing pain.

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids.

 - Infusion reactions may happen after your infusion.
 If this happens, call 911 for emergency care.

 Food and Drug Interactions